 The depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate, at each financial year-end.
-The effects of any revision are recognised in the Statement of Comprehensive Income when the changes arise.
+The effects of any revision are recognised in income or expenditure when the changes arise.

-On disposal of an item of property, plant and equipment, the difference between the net disposal proceeds and its carrying amount is taken to the Statement of Comprehensive Income.
+On disposal of an item of property, plant and equipment, the difference between the net disposal proceeds and its carrying amount is taken to income or expenditure.

-c) Intangible assets and amortisation
+(c) Intangible assets and amortisation